Financial Assistance, School Reopening, and COVID in the Workplace

 Insurance and Tax Questions

-• Does your business insurance cover financial losses due to COVID-19?
-And what about tax filings?
+• NEW: Employer Tax Credits.
+And does your business insurance cover financial losses due to COVID-19?

 • Supporting employee mental health when reopening the workplace (article from the American Psychological Association)